Continue Learning After App in a Day

 Filter a Gallery to a Selected Park |

-You can filter a gallery of data based on a park selected from another gallery (Gallery1)
+You can filter a gallery of inspection data (Inspections was the table name) based on a park selected from another gallery (Gallery1)

 |